Probabilistically robust stabilizing allocations in uncertain coalitional games: A data-driven approach to uncertain coalitional games

 \subsection{Problem formulation and stability of allocations}

 Let $\pazocal{N}=\{1, \dots, N\}$ be the index set of $N$ agents and consider any subset $S \subseteq \pazocal{N}$ as a \emph{coalition}.
 In the proposed setting, selfish agents have the incentive to form coalitions in order to achieve a higher individual payoff, or as the means to perform a certain task.
 The value of a coalition $S \subseteq \pazocal{N}$ is represented by the so-called \emph{value function}, denoted by $u(S)$, $S \subseteq \pazocal{N}$.
-Exogenous uncertainties affecting a system of agents are prominent in applications \cite{Raja,Mccain2008}, e.g, in economic systems, collaborations of companies can be affected by sociopolitical factors, while in energy markets electricity price fluctuations can affect the value surplus related to the collective minimization of electricity cost of peer-to-peer coalitions.
-We consider in this paper a model of a cooperative game where the underlying network is affected by some exogenous uncertainty $\delta$ that takes values in a set $\Delta$ according to a probability distribution $\mathbb{P}$.
+Exogenous uncertainties affecting a system of agents are prominent in applications \cite{Raja, Fele_coalitional, Malcolm2, Mccain2008}, e.g, in economic systems, collaborations of companies can be affected by sociopolitical factors, while in energy markets electricity price fluctuations can affect the coalitional values related to the collective minimization of electricity cost of peer-to-peer coalitions.
+We consider in this paper a model of a coalitional game where the underlying network is affected by some exogenous uncertainty $\delta$ that takes values in a set $\Delta$ according to a probability distribution $\mathbb{P}$.
 Note that our model considers $\Delta$ and $\mathbb{P}$ to be fixed but possibly unknown, thus managing to capture several external factors that could potentially lead to changes of the coalitions' values.
-In this setting, the value functions are extended to their uncertain counterpart $u: 2^\pazocal{N} \times \Delta \rightarrow \mathbb{R}$ which, given a coalition $S \subseteq \pazocal{N}$ and an uncertainty realization $\delta \in \Delta$, returns a scalar value.
-Our model is illustrated in Fig.~\ref{problem_setup}, where an instance of a network of 5 agents affected by different realizations of the uncertainty $\delta$ is presented.
-Note that each exogenous realization $\delta^{(j)}$ will result in general to a different value $u(S, \delta^{(j)})$ for a given coalition $S \subset \pazocal{N}$.
+In this setting, the value functions are extended to their uncertain counterpart $u: 2^\pazocal{N} \times \Delta \rightarrow \mathbb{R}$ which, given a coalition $S \subset \pazocal{N}$ and an uncertainty realization $\delta \in \Delta$, returns a scalar value.
+The value function realizations for any subcoalition could be either available from historical data or extracted from some synthetic dataset obtained by some prediction model.
+In our setting we consider the value function of the grand coalition to be deterministic.
 An \emph{ uncertain game} is then defined as the tuple $G_\Delta=(\pazocal{N}, u, \Delta, \mathbb{P})$.
+A vector $\bs{x}=\col((x_i)_{i \in \pazocal{N}}) \in \mathbb{R}^N$, where $x_i$ is the payoff received by agent $i$ is called an \emph{allocation}.
+An allocation is \emph{strictly feasible for a coalition} $S$ if $\sum_{i \in S}x_i < u(S)$.
+Feasibility of a coalition implies that agents have an incentive to form this coalition.
+The so-called grand coalition $\pazocal{N}$ is called \emph{efficient} if $\sum_{i \in \pazocal{N}}x_i = u(\pazocal{N})$.
+In this work we are interested in finding efficient allocations (in the grand coalition sense) that are not strictly feasible by any other coalition.
+Such allocations are called \emph{stable}, as there are no incentives for agents to form coalitions different from the grand one.
+The set of all stable allocations is called the \emph{core} of the game.
+However, in our setting, the value function is considered to be uncertain, and hence, the standard definition of the core \cite{Chalkiadakis} is not sufficient to capture the desired stability properties.
+To this end, we extend the notion of the core to account for the presence of uncertainty, as in the following definition.